ChrisThrasher/argon/README.md

     std::string output = "";

     argon::Parser parser(argc, argv);
-    parser.Add("h,help", "Show this help text", argon::Usage(help));
+    parser.AddOption("h,help", "Show this help text", argon::Usage(help));
-    parser.Add("version", "Print program version", argon::Print("v0.0.0"));
+    parser.AddOption("version", "Print program version", argon::Print("v0.0.0"));
-    parser.Add("d,debug", "Debug output", argon::Find(debug));
+    parser.AddOption("d,debug", "Debug output", argon::Find(debug));
-    parser.Add("c,count", "Number of instances", argon::Get(count));
+    parser.AddOption("c,count", "Number of instances", argon::Get(count));
-    parser.Add("speed", "Initial speed", argon::Get(speed));
+    parser.AddOption("speed", "Initial speed", argon::Get(speed));
-    parser.Add("o,output", "Output filename", argon::Get(output));
+    parser.AddOption("o,output", "Output filename", argon::Get(output));
-    parser.Add("filename", "Input file");
+    parser.AddPosition("filename", "Input file");
     parser.Parse();

-    const auto filename = parser.Args().at(0);
+    const auto filename = parser.GetPosition(0);
 }
+catch (const std::exception& ex)
+{
+    std::cerr << ex.what() << '\n';
+    return -1;
+}
 ```

 Create an instance of `argon::Parser`.
-Use `Add` to add as many options as you want.
+Use `AddOption` to add as many options as you want.
 The first argument is a comma-delimited string of flags and aliases.
 The second is the decription which appears in the help output.
 The last is a callback. `argon::Usage` is used for help text.
 It prints a list of all options after the provided usage information. `argon::Print` is helper function providing a callback that prints the provided string before exiting the program. `argon::Find` will set a boolean value `true` if that flag is found. `argon::Get` will retrieve either a string, integer, float, or double provided immediately after this flag is found.

 Here's what the formatted usage information looks like: